TGA Member Spotlight – Jason Steeves

 - Classic Strongman Feats Tournament – Week 2 Submissions

 This entry was posted on Friday, May 25th, 2012 at 10:53 am and is filed under feats of strength, feats of strength bending, Grip Sport, grip strength, improve grip strength crush.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson